Topological characterization and Hodge structures of some rationally elliptic projective fourfolds: introduction

 where $\pi_{k}(X)$ is the $k$-th homotopy group of $X$.
 The rationally elliptic manifolds have nice properties and satisfy strong restrictions.
 The K\"ahler manifolds have rich structures, this may remind people of paying attention to the K\"ahler manifolds with elliptic homotopy type.
 The characterization of rationally elliptic K\"ahler manifolds of dimension $\leq 3$ were studied by Amoros-Biswas (c.f.\cite{AB}).
 In \cite{SY}, Su and the author obtained all possible Hodge structures of rationally elliptic K\"ahler fourfolds and a partial characterization of rationally elliptic K\"ahler manifold of higher dimension.

 In this paper, we are interested in rationally elliptic projective manifolds.
 It is well-known that every $n$-dimensional projective manifold $X$ is holomorphically embedding into $\mathbb{P}^{2n+1}$ (c.f.\cite[P.173]{GH}).
 Consider a general projection $p:X \to X'\subset \mathbb P^{2n}$ which is induced by a holomorphic embedding $X \to \mathbb{P}^{2n+1}$.
 It is shown in \cite{GP} that we can suitable choice of the general projection such that $X'$ has only finite ordinary double points as singularities.
-For the above reason, we can suppose that such general projection $p$ is an immersion.
+Since the morphism $p$ is regular birational map, by \cite[Proposition 16.8]{HAR}, if the fiber $p^{-1}(q),q\in X'$ is disconnected,then $q$ is a singular point.
+This indicates that such general projection $p$ is an immersion.
 Using the Whitney trick (c.f.\cite[Subsection 7.3]{RA}), we can kill these ordinary double points of $X'$ and change the immersion $p$ into a smooth embedding.
 From this viewpoint, since the rationally elliptic projective manifolds are simply connected and have strong restrictions, it is natural to ask {\it whether a $n$-dimensional rationally elliptic projective manifold is holomorphically embedding into $\mathbb{P}^{2n}$? } The answer is positive for $n=1$, and it is yet unknown for $n>1$.
 Motivated by this question, we will further study the geometry and topology of rationally elliptic K\"ahler fourfolds which can holomorphically embed into $\mathbb{P}^8$.